nanocurrency/nano-docs/docs/running-a-node/ledger-management.md

 When starting a new node the ledger must be downloaded and kept updated in order to participate on the network properly.
 This is done automatically via bootstrapping - the node downloads and verifies blocks from other nodes across the network.
 This process can take hours to days to complete depending on network conditions and [hardware specifications](/running-a-node/node-setup/#hardware-recommendations).

+!!! warning "Restarting node during bootstrapping not recommended"
+	It is **highly recommended to avoid restarting the node during bootstrapping** as this can cause extra delays in the syncing process.
+An exception can be made when it is very clear from calls to the [`block_count`](/commands/rpc-protocol/#block_count) RPC that block counts are stuck for multiple hours.

 ### Tuning options

+Depending on machine and networking resources, the bootstrap performance can be improved by updating the following [configuration](/running-a-node/configuration/) values:

+* `node.bootstrap_connections_max`: up to max of `64`
+* `node.bootstrap_initiator_threads`: up to max of `4`

-**TODO**: Consider adding notes about tuning here and link to related config entries that need to be updated on configuration page: `bootstrap_connections_max` and `bootstrap_initiator_threads`?
-Maybe: "Depending on machine and networking resources, the bootstrap performance can be improved by updating X and X configuration values.
-The additional resource usage these options cause should be considered, especially if left during normal operation (after initial bootstrap is complete)."
+The additional resource usage these options cause should be considered, especially if left during normal operation (after initial bootstrap is complete).

 ## Ledger Fast Sync